jaxyijunsheng/RGSLMRec/README.md

 # RGSLMRec

-The official Pytorch implementation of our paper Robust Item-Item Graph Structure Learning for Multimedia Recommendation.
-Some baselines are based on the original author’s implementation.
+The official Pytorch implementation of our paper Learning Invariant Reliability under Diverse Contexts for Robust Multimedia Recommendation.

 Datasets: